-Long time development studies over 20 years resulted in a concept of on-line analysis of gases characterized by:
+Long term development studies over a period of 25 years resulted in a concept of on-line gas analysis characterized by:

-- conditioning the sample gas flow without changing the actual gas concentration by filtering and heating, - continual measurement of the progress of concentration in the period of 30 minutes after ignition instead of integral measurements, - simultaneous analysis of up to 16 airbag relevant gases.
+- conditioning of the sample gas flow without changing the actual gas concentration by filtering and heating,

+- continual measurement of the progress of concentration development during 30 minutes after ignition instead of integral measurements,

+- simultaneous analysis of up to 21 airbag relevant gases.

-This method has had some influence on the AK-ZV01 (Arbeitskreis Zielvereinbarung, team for target agreement) of the German Automobile Industry.
+This method has had some influence on the AK-ZV01 ("Arbeitskreis Zielvereinbarung", task force for target agreement) of the German automobile Industry.